kanaria69/Mainecoco/README.md

-## Americans can't switch from pounds to kilograms overnight.
-That would cause mass confusion.
+## Where do bees go to the bathroom?
+The BP station.